11 Ways to Respond Effectively to Manipulative Apology Patterns

 3. Overemphasis on Personal Feelings

-This strategy makes the apology on the apologizer’s feelings rather than the recipient’s.
+This strategy makes the apology on the apologiser’s feelings rather than the recipient’s.
 The other person feels justifiable in their behavior since they are “feeling bad.”
 Though expressing emotions is necessary, an apology that highlights personal feelings usually insists on the person apologizing’s pain rather than the harm done.

 In these kinds of situations, an apology should address the wrongdoer’s impact, not merely their feelings.
 True remorse requires grasping the damage, not just soothing yourself.